vadimderkach/react-loader/README.md

 ### Styling

-The loader is rendered inside a DIV element with class "loader".
+The loader is rendered inside a DIV element (unless otherwise specified via the `component` property mentioned earlier) with class "loader".
 A simple solution for rendering the spinner on the center of your screen would be to use some CSS like the following:

     .loader {
       position: fixed;